Connie120/ECE60827-HW4/Readme.md

 ## Lab Environment Setup

-This lab uses [Timeloop](https://github.com/NVlabs/timeloop) and [Accelergy](https://github.com/Accelergy-Project/accelergy) for performance and energy simulation of DNN accelerators.
-These tools are packaged inside a container to ensure consistent environments across machines.
+This lab uses [Timeloop](https://github.com/NVlabs/timeloop) for performance simulation of DNN accelerators.
+These tools are packaged inside a container to ensure consistent environments across machines, and we will use Apptainer to run the Docker-based environment.

 ### Why Apptainer?